rgbIAA/reduceccd/README.md

 # Output directory
 dout = 'redudir/'

-# If you want to reduce all filters, just write "None"
+# If you want to reduce all filters, leave "None"
-# If you want just to reduce a few filters, provide a list or string (one filter)
+# If you just want to reduce a few filters, provide a list or a string
 filters = None # ['Ha6563', 'Ha6607', 'V', 'R', 'B']
 # Trim section (None otherwise)
 fits_section ='[:,:995]'